AlienMiylla/WHSTechNotes/journal.md

 # January 20, 2026

 It can help posting stuff for people freedom and action to support the commication to other and to join in if technonlgy ever existed back then.

+# January 29, 2026

+The map testing is stupid why is it asking me kid qestions?
+One of them said 6 7 why just why?
+I rather do something else than wasting my time with the MAP testing.
+Like just give them my work that has been graded on and see where I'm at not a test where they ruin my health on these things to stess about.